Yuta Kinowaki: Career

 Kinowaki, after spending his youth with Kyoto Sanga, moved to Poland to play with Energetyk Gryfino.
-After a season in Poland, Kinowaki moved to Latvia to play for Virslīga side, BFC Daugavpils.
+After a season in Poland, Kinowaki moved to Latvia to play for Virslīga side BFC Daugavpils.
 After a season with Daugavpils, Kinowaki moved to India and signed for newly promoted I-League club, Aizawl.

 Kinowaki made his debut for Aizawl in the I-League on 9 January 2016 against the reigning champions, Mohun Bagan.
 He played the full match as Aizawl lost 3–1.
 After missing a home game against Bengaluru, he scored a goal against DSK Shivaijans, his first goal for Aizawl.

-In August 2017 he joined Mohun Bagan A.C. as their 2nd Asian player.
+In August 2017 he joined Mohun Bagan as their second Asian player.